 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Kin na Tulana As the designated bi-county Continuum of Care, the Alliance is responsible for planning process for the bi- Continuum of Care Kings Tulare Homeless Alliance county region which includes the City of Visalia.
+Kings Tulare As the designated bi-county Continuum of Care, the Alliance is responsible for planning process for the bi- Continuum of Care Homeless Alliance county region which includes the City of Visalia.
 The Alliance mission is to coordinate and leverage Homeless Amarice resources that empower community partners including the City of Visalia to address homelessness.
 City of Visalia Fair City of Visalia and The Fair Housing Council Fair Housing Rental Assessment is based upon systemic paired testing of the rental Housing Rental Fair Housing Council housing market to form the basis of plans to counteract discriminatory practices in the rental housing Assessment of Central California market with the City.
 City of Visalia The Housing Element assesses the need for housing for all levels of income and establishes policies to meet General Plan Housing City of Visalia those needs.
 The Strategic Plan goals support the implementation of the Housing Element by working to Element construct and rehabilitate new and existing affordable housing units.
-Tulare County Multi- Development, as related to the Consolidated Plan, that occurs shall be primarily in the areas where Jurisdictional Local County of Tulare environmental hazards can be properly mitigated.
-Hazard Mi environmental nazarus can be properly mitigated.
+Tulare County Multi- Development as related to the Consolidated Dlan, that assure shall be primarily in the green where Jurisdictional Local County of Tulare Development, as related to the Consolidated Plan, that occurs shall be primarily in the areas where Hazard Mi environmental hazards can be properly mitigated.